grafana/alloy/docs/sources/get-started/community_components.md

 To use these community components, you need to explicitly pass the `--community-component` flag to the `run` command.

 {{< admonition type="warning" >}}
-__Community components__ without an owner may be eventually disabled or removed.
+__Community components__ without an owner may be eventually disabled or removed if they preventing us from being able to continue work on Alloy.
 {{< /admonition >}}

 [Components]: ../components/